samusgray/frontend-projects/readme.md

 images and include a featured image.
 - Find an API at http://www.programmableweb.com/ and use AJAX to display content in your own archive.
-Bonus: Use a templating language like handle bars to display data.
+Bonus: Use a templating language like handle bars to display data

+# Todo:
+- Create project templates according to archive values.